andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 # Conditional Token Overview

 In order to understand [conditional tokens](https://github.com/gnosis/conditional-tokens-contracts/blob/master/contracts/ConditionalTokens.sol), you need to grasp how they are used to construct _positions_.
-A _position_ is a financial term which basically means a bet, i.e. someone putting their money where their mouth is.
+A "position" is a financial term which can be described as a buy or sell action that reflects someone’s belief in an asset’s, or multiple assets’, future price.
 Positions are fundamental to how free markets work, but there is a problem.
-Many so-called "positions" which can be taken in the current financial system are only available to select groups of rich individuals, corporations and government bodies.
+Many so-called "positions" which can be taken in the current financial system are only available to select groups of wealthy individuals, corporations and government bodies.
 The market is never _really_ free or fair, but we can help change that through altering the very notion of what a position is, as well as who can access it.

 ## Positions

-Positions consist of collateral (ERC-20) and one or more _conditions_ with _outcome collections_.
-Positions become valuable precisely when all of the constituent outcome conditions are reported as true.
+Positions consist of collateral (ERC-20 tokens) and one or more _conditions_ with _outcome collections_.
+Positions become valuable precisely when all of its outcome conditions are reported as true.

-We explain conditions and outcome collections below, but show here some complex conditions to illustrate the power of conditional tokens and positions.
-Consider a dollar (DAI) collateralised position with two conditions:
+We explain conditions and outcome collections below, but shown here as some complex conditions to illustrate the power of conditional tokens and positions.
+Consider a dollar (DAI) collateralized position with two conditions:

 1. Condition 1, with outcome collection `[A, B, C]`
 2. Condition 2, with outcome collection `[HI, LO]`